Puzhal: Amenities

-Pullhal Central Prison
+Puzhal Central Prison

-Pullhal Central Prison is located in the neighbourhood.
+Puzhal Central Prison is located in the neighbourhood.
 The prison began operation in 2006, replacing the erstwhile Chennai Central Prison.

-The plan for the construction of Pullhal Central Prison was conceived during the early 2000s.
-Sites in Pullhal and in Maraimalai Nagar were initially considered and the final decision to construct in Pullhal was made due to the availability of large piece of Government owned land.
+The plan for the construction of Puzhal Central Prison was conceived during the early 2000s.
+Sites in Puzhal and in Maraimalai Nagar were initially considered and the final decision to construct in Puzhal was made due to the availability of large piece of Government owned land.
 It was constructed by Tamil Nadu Police Housing Corporation (TNPHC) for a cost of ₹ 1,770 million in less than 3 years.
 It was inaugurated by then chief minister of Tamil Nadu, M. Karunanidhi, on 26 November 2006.